southgate/southgate.github.io/_posts/2015-06-17-tarken-winn.md

 As I'm dusting myself off, I notice some dude standing at a distance just staring at us.
 "What the hell is this guy staring at?"
 I remember thinking.
 Then he says, incredulously, "Alex?".
 I squint, "Tarken?".

 I hadn't seen him in 17 years and here he was with Toni and their beautiful daughter, Lumi, who was very intent on ensuring no one attempted to clothe her.
 We spent a couple of warm evenings together catching up and just hanging out.
-I'm so very grateful that I had this chance to meet his new family and see my old friend one last time.
+I'm so very grateful that I had the chance to meet his new family and see my old friend one last time.
 What a gift.

 ![alex tarken in bali](https://cloud.githubusercontent.com/assets/52830/8224612/5a3eb9aa-153e-11e5-84f4-4c5d49d78cc8.jpg) *Tarken and Alex in Bali, September 2012*